ASFs and Livestock

 Animal-sourced foods were essential in all pre-agricultural diets.
 On average, modern foragers still derive more than half of their energy from hunting and fishing.
 In cold environments this even reaches higher shares (>90%), while the caloric budget is dominated by plants for only a minority of groups.
 Meat and animal fat consumption ranges from 5% to 90% of total caloric intake, with annual intake levels of 40-650 kg per person, depending on the group and region.

 In the Paleolithic, 30-70% of caloric intake similarly came from animals, possibly higher in areas with mega-herbivores and during glacial conditions.
 Homo habilis likely consumed only around 10%, being still close to the Australopithecus lineage.
 For the obligate bipedal and larger-brained Homo erectus, arguably the first true representative species of Homo, the contribution may have been 60% or more, and for Homo neanderthalensis even up to 80%.
+Nonetheless, landscapes and food sources may have been more diverse and with a higher access to plants than often assumed, even in extreme cold conditions.

 List of key resources